barbarer/py4e-int/_sources/lists/MixedupCode.rst

     The following program segment should iterate through the list "terms" and then add each item to the list "vocab" if it is not already in the list.
 If the word is already in "vocab", then the program should add 1 to the variable "counter".
+For example, if "terms" is ["accent", "vertigo", "libra", "illusion"] and "vocab" is ["hereditary", "illusion", "vertigo", "velocity", "fallacy"], then the returned list should be ["hereditary", "illusion", "vertigo", "velocity", "fallacy", "accent", "libra"].
     But the blocks have been mixed up and include extra blocks that aren't needed in the solution.
     -----
-    def vocab_list():
+    def vocab_list(terms, vocab):
     =====
-        terms = ["accent", "vertigo", "libra", "illusion"]
-        vocab = ["hereditary", "illusion", "vertigo", "velocity", "fallacy"] counter = 0
+        counter = 0
     =====
         for word in terms: